F5Networks/f5-aci-servicecenter/docs/navigate.rst

 **Q. Why do VLANs from the F5 ACI ServiceCenter application visibility table vanish if I destroy and re-create service graph template of my VIRTUAL Logical Device on Cisco APIC?**

-For virtual ADC logical devices, if you did the following steps
+For virtual ADC logical devices, if you performed the following steps:

 -  Take snapshot